-Our strategy to develop and introduce new products and services exposes us to risks such as limited customer acceptance, costs related to product defects, and large expenditures, each of which may result in no additional net revenue or decreased net revenue.
+Our strategy to develop and introduce new products and services exposes us to risks such as limited customer acceptance (both with new and existing customers), costs related to product defects, and large expenditures, each of which may result in no additional net revenue or decreased net revenue.

 The software industry is characterized by rapid technological changes as well as changes in customer requirements and preferences.
-In recent years, the industry has undergone a transition from developing and selling perpetual licenses and on-premises products to subscriptions and cloud-enabled technologies.
-Customers are also reconsidering how they purchase software products, which requires us to constantly evaluate our business model and strategy.
+In recent years, the industry has undergone a transition from developing and selling perpetual licenses and onpremises products to subscriptions and cloud-enabled technologies.
+Both new and existing customers are also reconsidering how they purchase software products, which requires us to constantly evaluate our business model and strategy.
 In response, we are focused on providing solutions to enable our customers to be more agile and collaborative on their projects.
 We devote significant resources to the development of new technologies.
 In addition, we frequently introduce new business models or methods that require a considerable investment of technical and financial resources, such as our introduction of flexible subscription and service offerings and our transition of multi-subscription plans to named-user plans.
 It is uncertain whether these strategies, including our product and pricing changes, will accurately reflect customer demand or be successful, or whether we will be able to develop the necessary infrastructure and business models more quickly than our competitors.
 We make such investments through further development and enhancement of our existing products and services, as well as through acquisitions.
 Such investments may not result in sufficient revenue generation to justify their costs and could result in decreased net revenue or profitability.
-If we are not able to meet customer requirements, either with respect to our software or the manner in which we provide such products, or if we are not able to adapt our business model to meet our customers' requirements, our business, financial condition, or results of operations may be adversely impacted.
+If we are not able to meet customer requirements, either with respect to new customers or existing customers, and either with respect to our software or the manner in which we provide such products, or if we are not able to adapt our business model to meet our customers' requirements, our business, financial condition, or results of operations may be adversely impacted.